citrix-openstack/blogentries/virtual_hypervisor.md

 issuing:

     xe vm-start vm=vh0.lab

+### Log in
+After you started the virtual hypervisor, use:

+    ssh root@192.168.32.2

+to log in.
+The password is `vhpass`, as specified during the answer file generation step.

 ### Look at the Console
 To get a console for the Virtual Hypervisor, first you have to find out the